-Only versatile staple guns such as the 3PLUS H7116SP can rock anything from basic upholstery to complete automotive interior decoration.
+Only versatile staple guns such as the 3PLUS H7116SP nail gun can rock anything from basic upholstery to complete automotive interior decoration.

 Then there is cabinet assembly, silkscreen and old tufting replacements, vinyl, trim work, and carpet installation- all of which is possible with the all-purpose staple gun by Freeman PFWS.

 What can I do with a staple gun?